Kritika's Product Portfolio

 Participatory Design

-• Focus group playtests of draft puzzles
+• Focus groups and playtesting of draft puzzles

-Design & Development (Planned)
+Design & Development (Current Phase)

 Tools & Platforms

-• Figma for early UI concepts
+• Figma for UI design

 • React for web deployment

-• Launch and analyze pilot feedback
+• Prepare pilot launch and analyze feedback

 Expected Outcomes